mongodb/docs/source/includes/backup/legacy-process-overview.rst

       Sharded Clusters also can
       :ref:`enable checkpoints <enable-cluster-checkpoints>` to permit
       restores at points in time between snapshots.
-To learn how sharded clusters use checkpoints, see :ref:`checkpoints
+To learn how sharded clusters use checkpoints, see
-      <checkpoint>`.
+      :ref:`checkpoints <checkpoint>`.

+   .. include:: /includes/admonitions/important/checkpoints-fcv-4-0-only.rst

 #.
 Monitors the :term:`oplog` constantly and adds new database
    operations to the latest backup to keep the local |onprem| copy of